603 - 5885 1250 (4 lines) info@mes100.com

 When the user sets the alpha to maximum, software will maximise the survey points boundary (convex hull) by connecting all the side survey points and will provide more area.

-By doing this, when adjusting alpha, the user can clearly see how alpha controls the survey point boundary (convex hull) generated.
+By activation the survey point boundary, when adjusting alpha, the user can clearly see how alpha controls the survey point boundary (convex hull) generated.

 Difference of the alpha setting can be see from images below: